Woodstock Storm Damage Floods Homes in the Winter, Spring, Summer, and Fall

 What Is Water Damage Restoration?

-Restoration is the process of returning your home to its pre-damaged condition.
-This must take place no matter what level of damage you find after a leak or a flood.
-Although there are no actual government regulations regarding water damage cleanup, there are standards of care set by the industry and the IICRC (Institute of Inspection Cleaning and Restoration Certification), the organization that certifies restoration companies and techs.
-These standards are set based on restoration principles, research, consultation, and experience gathered over time from a variety of sources.
+restoration is the process of returning your home to its pre-damaged condition.
+That must take place no matter what level of damage you find after a leak or a flood.
+Although there are no existing government regulations regarding water damage cleanup, there are industry standards of care.
+These standards are from the IICRC or Institute of Inspection Cleaning and Restoration Certification.
+The IICRC is the organization that certifies restoration companies and their techs.
+These standards reflect restoration principles, scientific research, consultation, and hands-on experience.

-- Industrial vacuums are used to continue the water removal process
+- Pick up water with industrial vacuums to continue the water removal process.

-- Industrial fans and blowers are brought in to help dry the area
+- Position industrial fans and blowers to help dry the area.

-- Dehumidifiers are used to ensure excess moisture is treated before cleanup is considered complete
+- Dehumidifiers ensure the removal of excess moisture before cleanup is complete to prevent mold.

-Water damage in your home can be a nightmare.
-Proper restoration techniques are required to ensure you’re back in your home, in its pre-damage condition, as quickly as possible.
-Contact Can-Restore for help with water damage restoration, which starts with water extraction, by visiting us online or calling (770) 735-2695.
+Water damage in your Woodstock home is a nightmare.
+Proper restoration techniques are critical to ensure you can get back in your home. to restore the pre-storm-damage condition of your home, act as quickly as possible.
+Contact Can-Restore for help with storm damage and water damage restoration.
+Call us at (770) 735-2695.